rco-anderson/stm_mallee_shiny_app/README.md

 1. Select a scenario (Degradation or Regeneration).
 2. Choose a time horizon (25 or 100 years).
-3. Click on any transition arrow to:
+3. Click on any transition arrow to.
 4. Enter a transition probability.
     - Select ecological drivers.
     - Repeat for all transitions.
-5. Click Submit All Probabilities or download the data for further processing.
+5. Click Submit All Probabilities and download the data.

 ## **Notes**